deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

   probably has a weaker presence there than Cloudfront — likely as the capitals there are Amazon datacenter cities).

-At this point we could opt to jsut switch over to Fastly and bite the bullet in places where it's slightly weaker; but what ultimately matters is not how fast our site and apps are, but how many users we satisfy.
+At this point we could opt to just switch over to Fastly and bite the bullet in places where it's slightly weaker; but what ultimately matters is not how fast our site and apps are, but how many users we satisfy.